-Unless they are born with an abnormality or have one or more removed in a surgery, dogs have four legs that they use to walk on.
-These four legs work in a coordinated manner to get a dog from point A to point B, but sometimes, the legs don't work quite as they should or the nervous system doesn't communicate properly with the head, body, or legs.
+A dog's four legs work in a coordinated manner to get him from point A to point B, but sometimes the legs don't work quite as they should or the central nervous system doesn't communicate properly with the head, body, or legs.
 This makes a dog wobble and have problems moving around.
-This abnormal movement is called ataxia, and there are three main types that affect dogs.
-Knowing more about this abnormal movement and the different types a dog can get will help a dog owner better recognize these problems if they occur.
+This uncoordinated abnormal movement is called ataxia, and there are three general causes in dogs.
+Knowing more about this abnormal movement will help a dog owner better recognize these problems if they occur.

 What is Ataxia in Dogs?

-There are three types of ataxia that may occur in dogs, but all affect how well a dog can move around.
+There are three main causes of ataxia that may occur in dogs, but all affect how well a dog can move around.

-- Proprioception Issues - This type of ataxia affects a dog's ability to recognize where its legs are when its trying to walk.
-The unawareness of its own body and the inability to know where it is placing its feet is called a lack of proprioception.
-This type of ataxia is usually a result of a spinal cord issue such as bleeding, a tumor, a bulging disk, or some sort of nerve issue.
+- Proprioception Issues - Proprioception is the innate sense of knowing where your limbs are.
+A lack of proprioception can result in ataxia.
+This type of ataxia is usually a result of a spinal cord issue such as a tumor, a bulging disk, or a nerve issue.

 - Vestibular Syndrome - Having to do with a dog's ability to balance, vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.

-- Cerebellar Issues - As the name implies, cerebellar issues occur in the part of the brain called the cerebellum and can cause ataxia.
-This form often appears as an exaggerated stride because the dog isn't quite sure where to place its feet.
+- Cerebellar Issues - Cerebellar issues such as tumors, inflammatory diseases, or congenital defects, occur in the part of the brain called the cerebellum and can cause ataxia.
+This cause of ataxia often appears as an exaggerated or hyperextended stride.

 A dog has a distinct way of walking and if this normal gait suddenly changes, this could be a sign of ataxia.
-Sometimes head tremors and nystagmus may also be seen with ataxia, and these are recognizable as head-shaking movements and the jerking or twitching of the eyes.
+Sometimes head tremors and nystagmus (quick twitching of the eyes) may also be seen with ataxia.

 The inability to properly place a foot on the ground when walking is another sign of ataxia.
-This usually results in a dog knuckling its feet and dragging its toes on the ground.
-Since a dog with ataxia is having difficulty knowing exactly where its feet are it is unable to flip them over and walk on them normally so it can cause damage to the feet as they scrape on the ground.
+This may result in a dog knuckling its feet and dragging its toes on the ground.
+Since a dog with ataxia is having difficulty knowing exactly where its feet are, it is unable to flip them over and walk on them normally so it can cause damage to the feet as they scrape on the ground.

 Finally, some dogs with ataxia don't knuckle their toes but their foot placement is exaggerated.
 This is similar to a person who has depth perception issues or doesn't realize there is a step down and takes a large, exaggerated step to reach the ground.